blacklightpy/vaultofknowledge/Shaiva vs Vaishnava.md

 > [!NOTE]
 >
-> Rudra-Ashta-Adhyaaya has 10 chapters (8+2 supplementary).
+> a] Rudra-Ashta-Adhyaaya has 10 chapters (8+2 supplementary).
 The first chapter has 10 verses, and the last 6 of them is the Shiva Sankalpa Sooktha.
 Chapter 2 includes the Purusha Sooktha from Rg Veda again.
+> b] This is the same in Ralph TH Griffith's translation in sacred-texts.com.
+But that version translates too much that it is unreadable.

 **3. Krishna Yajur Veda, (Taittiriya Shakha) Taittariya Aranyaka 10.12:**